');

 About Marion, IL

-Marion is a mid-sized city in Illinois with a population of 16,796 residents.
-The median household income is $57,281 per year, which is near the national average.
-The median age in Marion is 40.4 years.
+Marion is a mid-sized city located in Illinois with a population of 16,796 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $57,281 per year, which is 24% below the national median of $75,149.
+The median age of 40.4 years is close to the US median age of 38.9 years.

 Cost of Living in Marion, IL